-Planned Year Three Activities: Track the frequency of cleaning and the amount of waste removed annually.
+Planned Year Four Activities: Track the frequency of cleaning and the amount of waste removed annually.
 Prioritize maintenance efforts based on the amount of waste removed.
+Complete storm drain markings on urban inlets in County maintained roads by Year Four.
+Check markers during routine maintenance and replace as needed.
+Coordinate this work with GIS.